Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 Neither of these techniques can be directly applied to quasilinear problems.
 Addressing this problem, it was discovered in the work of the authors and collaborators \cite{BH}, \cite{IT-g} that one can adapt the normal form method to quasilinear problems by constructing energies which simultaneously capture both the quasilinear and the normal form structures.
 This idea was called the \emph{modified energy method}, and can also be seen in some way as a quasilinear adaptation of the I-method.
-Other alternate approaches, also in the quasilinear setting, are provided by the \emph{ flow method } of \cite{hi}, where a better normal form transformation is constructed using a well chosen auxiliary flow, and by the \emph{paradiagonalization method} of Alazard and-Delort, where a paradifferential symmetrization is applied instead.
+Other alternate approaches, also in the quasilinear setting, are provided by the \emph{ flow method } of \cite{hi}, where a better normal form transformation is constructed using a well chosen auxiliary flow, and by the \emph{paradiagonalization method} of Alazard and-Delort~\cite{AD}, where a paradifferential symmetrization is applied instead.

-Going further, the question of obtaining scattering, global in time solutions for one dimensional dispersive flows with quadratic/cubic nonlinearities has also been extensively studied in the last two decades for a number of models, under the assumption that the initial data is both \emph{small} and \emph{localized}; without being exhaustive, see for instance \cite{HN,HN1,LS,KP,IT-NLS}.
-The nonlinearities in these models are primarily cubic, though the analysis has also been extended via normal form and modified energy methods to problems which also have nonresonant quadratic interactions; several such examples are \cite{AD,IT-g,D,IT-c,LLS}, see also further references therein, as well as the authors' expository paper \cite{IT-packet}.
+Going further, the question of obtaining scattering, global in time solutions for one dimensional dispersive flows with quadratic/cubic nonlinearities has also been extensively studied in the last two decades for a number of models, under the assumption that the initial data is both \emph{small} and \emph{localized}; without being exhaustive, see for instance \cite{HN,HN1,LS,KP,IT-NLS}, and the references within.
+The nonlinearities in these models are primarily cubic, though the analysis has also been extended via normal form and modified energy methods to problems which also have nonresonant quadratic interactions; several such examples are \cite{AD,IT-g,D,IT-c,LLS}, see also further references therein, as well as the authors' expository paper on the modified scattering phenomena \cite{IT-packet}.

 Comparing the above class of results, where the initial data is both small and localized, with the present results, without any localization assumption, it is clear that in the latter case the problem becomes much more difficult, because the absence of localization allows for far stronger nonlinear interactions over long time-scales.
-Another twist is that now one also needs to distinguish between the focusing and defocusing case, as we do here and also in our earlier semilinear work in \cite{IT-global} and \cite{IT-focusing}.
+Another twist is that it is now necessary to distinguish between the focusing and defocusing case, as we do here and also in our earlier semilinear work in \cite{IT-global} and \cite{IT-focusing}.